 More than anything, it is important to know that having an addictive personality or a family history of addiction does not automatically mean that you will turn into an addict yourself.
 That said, having an addictive personality could be a precursor to addiction.
 If you know that a family member has struggled with substance abuse, it is a good idea to monitor your own relationship with alcohol and drugs.
 Similarly, if you begin to see yourself abusing substances, it is better to just quit using them altogether.

 The Role of an Addictive Personality in Relationships

 Dealing with the heavy topic of addiction becomes even more crucial when you take into consideration the effect that addiction can have on even the closest of relationships.
 These relationships can be:

-- A boyfriend that has an addictive personality
+- A partner that has an addictive personality

 - A brother or sister with an addictive personality

 - Any extended family member with an addictive personality